jufoan/research/README.md

 ### Research Tasks (Issues)
 Research Tasks are under the issues tab above.

-You can scan the list of issues and look for a blank assignment column to know which issues have not been claimed.
+You can scan the list of issues and look for the tag "help wanted" or a blank assignment column to know which issues have not been claimed.
 Click on an issue to see the details for that issue.

 To claim an issue, just write a comment like "I'll take it," after you see that no one else has written such a comment.
 When you write a comment, you will be subscribed to emails showing any activity on the issue.